MaxOgnenoi/Admin-Dashboard/README.md

   <meta charset="UTF-8">
   <meta http-equiv="X-UA-Compatible" content="IE=edge">
   <meta name="viewport" content="width=device-width, initial-scale=1.0">
-  <title>React Admin Dashboard</title>

 </head>

 <body>
   <h1>React Admin Dashboard</h1>
   <p>Welcome to the React Admin Dashboard project!
-This tutorial aims to guide you through building a powerful and responsive
-    admin dashboard using React JS, Bootstrap 5, and JSON server.
-Whether you're new to React or looking to enhance your skills, this project provides valuable insights into creating robust admin interfaces.</p>
+This project showcases a powerful and responsive admin dashboard using React JS, Bootstrap 5, and JSON server.
+It demonstrates my skills in building robust admin interfaces and is designed to be a sample project for reference and inspiration.</p>

   <h2>Features</h2>
   <ul>